lin-stephanie/astro-loaders/packages/astro-loader-tweets/README.md

 [![jsDocs.io][jsdocs-src]][jsdocs-href]
 [![npm downloads][npm-downloads-src]][npm-downloads-href]

 This package provides a tweets loader for Astro, fetching tweets from X (formerly Twitter) by their IDs for use in Astro projects.
-It also supports customizable configurations to generate HTML and Markdown for direct rendering.
+It supports customizable HTML/Markdown generation and saving tweets to a custom JSON file.

 ## Installation